Topaz (Bepler, et al)

 Navigate to the projects view, select a project and choose the Topaz executable path under the 'Project Level Parameters' module within the sidebar details panel:

-is a specific GPU number to run the test on--num-workers n
+is a specific GPU number to run the test on

 is the number of processes to use